Whatcom Deserves a Public Hospital

 Additionally, PeaceHealth billed thousands of low-income patients without notifying them that they were likely eligible for financial assistance with their hospital bills2.

 A public hospital could be more responsive and would be much more connected to community.
-We should be prepared for a public future.
+As Whatcom grows we should be prepared for a public future: a Hospital or a network of Clinics.

 References